jethromayuk/jethromay.com-2020/README.md

 * [Hugo](https://gohugo.io/)
 * [Tailwind](https://tailwindcss.com/)

+The old website built with Next.js can be found [here](https://github.com/jethromay/jethromay.com-old).

 ## Contributing

 Feel free to submit a pull request if you notice anything that needs to be addressed.